kothariji/use-media-stream/README.md

-# use-media-stream React Hook
+# Use Media Stream

-use-media-stream is a powerful React hook designed to streamline the integration and management of media streams within your React applications.
+[use-media-stream](https://www.react-fast-marquee.com)  is a powerful React hook designed to streamline the integration and management of media streams within your React applications.
 It offers a comprehensive set of features and options for effortless control and manipulation of media streams.
+It provides a convenient interface for handling media devices, initiating media streams, and controlling audio and video tracks.

 ## Installation